azamz1/Google-Data-Analytics-Capstone-Bikeshare/README.md

 trips_2022$trip_day_num <- as.numeric(as.character(trips_2022$trip_day_num))
 trips_2022$trip_day <- wday(trips_2022$started_at, label=TRUE)
 ```
 I then began cleaning the data.
 First, I removed any rows that contained null or no values, as well as any with a negative or zero trip duration.
+After these four lines, our dataframe was reduced to 4,369,052 rows
 ```Rscript
 trips_2022_copy <- drop_na(trips_2022)
 trips_2022_copy <- filter(trips_2022_copy, end_station_name != "")